crcn/tandem-old/packages/app/README.md

 MILESTONE OBJECTIVE: get to point where styles panel can be created in Tandem.

-TOMORROW (TUES):
+TOMORROW (THURS):

+- copy + paste component to create variant
-- insert text
+- Atom desktop
-- delete text
+- file drawer

+TODO (FRI):

+- load project from FS
+- load file from drawer
+- save changes to disk

 TODO (IN ORDER):

-- copy + paste component to create variant
 - alignment tool
 - layers*
   - re-organize elements